noflux

 const dataB = state.get('dataB');

-@connect's partial connecting rely on listener tree in @noflux/state which use some algorithms to optimize the performance.
+@connect's partial connecting rely on in @noflux/state which use some algorithms to optimize the performance.